OpeOginni/chain-chaos/README.md

 **ChainChaos** is a fun, weird, and totally unexpected betting game built on **Etherlink**.
 Players place bets on the most unpredictable, quirky metrics of the Etherlink blockchain — like how much gas the chain will burn in the next 5 minutes, how many transactions will fly through in the next 10 blocks, or how long the next streak of empty blocks will be.

-It’s part casino, part chain explorer, part chaos — and 100% fun.
+It's part casino, part chain explorer, part chaos — and 100% fun.

 We believe that every block tells a story — and now you can bet on it.

+## 🤖 Automated Betting System

+ChainChaos features a **fully automated betting system** that:

+- **Creates new bets every 5 minutes** with random categories
+- **Fetches real blockchain data** from Etherlink Explorer API
+- **Uses anti-manipulation techniques** like random block sampling
+- **Provides full transparency** with on-chain calculation metadata
+- **Integrates XTZ price data** from CoinGecko for price betting

+### Betting Categories:
+- 🔥 **Base Fee Sum**: Total base fee per gas over 5 minutes
+- 💸 **Burnt Fees**: Sum from 40-60 randomly sampled blocks
+- ⛽ **Gas Used**: Total gas consumption from random samples
+- 💰 **XTZ Price**: Real-time price in USD cents

 ---

 ## 🎯 Why we built this

-Blockchains aren’t just about price charts.
+Blockchains aren't just about price charts.
-They’re alive, with their own unique rhythm and patterns.
+They're alive, with their own unique rhythm and patterns.
 We wanted to build something that:

-✅ Showcases Etherlink’s performance & accessibility.
+✅ Showcases Etherlink's performance & accessibility.
 ✅ Brings fresh liquidity and users into the ecosystem.
 ✅ Makes people pay attention to the inner life of the chain.
 ✅ Feels bold, original, and just plain fun.